VOLAR in El Paso, Texas celebrating their

 DEFINITION OF INDEPENDENT LIVING

-Control over one’s life based on the choice of options that minimize reliance on others in making decisions and in performing everyday activities.
+Control over one’s life is based on the choice of options that minimize reliance on others in making decisions and in performing everyday activities.
 This includes managing one’s affairs, participating in day-to-day activities in the community, fulfilling a range of social roles and making decisions that lead to self-determination and the minimization of physical and psychological dependence on others.

 CENTERS FOR INDEPENDENT LIVING